 I know what it’s like to feel constantly unhappy with your weight, body and hate what you look like.
 If you’ve been trying to lose weight your whole life but got nowhere, then it’s time for a new approach (because my friend, that old strategy clearly isn’t working).

-Here's how to stop feeling unhappy with your body and weight:
+Here’s how to stop hating your body:

 1. Don’t skip meals